torederu/NTSB-Aviation-Analysis/README.md

 * Future analyses can also explore whether the number of engines, phase of the flight and location of the flight influences the flight's safety.

-* To assess financial viability, it would additionally to conduct a profit/loss analysis of the selected business model.
+* To assess financial viability, it would additionally be beneficial to conduct a profit/loss analysis of the selected business model.

+## Repository Structure
 ├── imgs

 ├── .gitignore